8 Reasons to Live in Chiang Mai, Thailand

 I have found that Chiang Mai is a work-oriented city for expats and digital nomads.
 People come to surround themselves with like-minded people and to build their online businesses.
 They work hard during the day and have a fun social life at night.

-Here are the reasons why you should consider trying to live in Chiang Mai either permanently or temporarily.
+Here are the reasons to live in Thailand either permanently or temporarily, in Chiang Mai.

 Exterior of condo if you decide to live in Chiang Mai